LifGorg/TeamB_mrsd_24/README.md

 ## Overview

 The system has been consolidated into a single (unified) ROS 2 Humble container that launches the flight autonomy stack (MAVROS + behavior governor + domain bridge) and provides the gimbal control nodes in the same workspace.
-Legacy multi-container (robot / GCS / humanflow gimbal) instructions have been deprecated and moved under `old/` for reference.
+The repository includes:

+- **AirStack**: Unified ROS2 workspace with flight autonomy and gimbal control
+- **Operator**: Foxglove Studio extensions for mission planning and visualization
+- **VLM Geolocator**: Vision Language Model based casualty detection and GPS geolocation
+- **Scripts**: Utility scripts for system management and FVD operations

 ## Key Components (Current Runtime)